 Fly Fishing The River Tay

-There's nothing that compares to catching a wild Atlantic salmon on Scotland's largest and currently best performing salmon river.
+There's nothing that compares to catching a wild Atlantic salmon on Scotland's largest salmon river.
 Although we often get carried away with the aerial performances of our fly lines here are a few of my thoughts on what really truly matters!

 Don't Be Deceived By The Tay's Width

 Although the Tay can often reaches widths of 100 yards don't think for one minute that the fly shouldn't always be considered as the number one fishing approach.
 Sure the river rules allow the use of spinning rods and boat 'harling' coverage but nothing compares to the scrap from a powerhouse River Tay salmon when played on a fly rod.
 On the Tay most salmon are hooked within 15 to 25 yards from the riverbank and even closer than that during high water conditions when salmon are pushed into the margins.
 The fly allows better presentation coverage of these likely areas too so always consider the 'deadly' stealth and 'controllable' pace of the fly before any other method.